It (soundtrack): Development

 On March 23, 2017, the film's director Andy Muschietti announced that Benjamin Wallfisch would compose the film's musical score.
 Wallfisch, stated that he was hugely admired of Stephen King's works since childhood and the production team sent several promos to him regarding the approach for the film score.
 Wallfisch stated that Jerry Goldsmith, John Williams, Alan Silvestri and Dave Grusin's compositions for film such as Poltergeist (1982), E.T. the Extra-Terrestrial, Back to the Future (1985) and The Goonies were largely influential in the score of It, as he felt so passionate about those "big thematic style of scoring", albeit at the same time wishing to go beyond the idea that it would be a purely orchestral and adventurous score in the 1980s.

-Wallfisch had wrote for most of the tracks after watching the final edit of the film's footage.
+Wallfisch had written most of the tracks after watching the final edit of the film's footage.
 He believed that "there much more to this movie than just the horror moments" and his primary job is to "make sure the story of this group of kids coming together to defeat something so malevolent was at the forefront of the score, with the moments of horror feeding into that overall approach".
 When, asked about the film's similarities with Stranger Things, where the composers duo Kyle Dixon and Michael Stein produced synth-heavy music with 80's influence, Wallfisch denied that they did not use synth score, but used orchestral music to provide homage to the 80s.

 According to Wallfisch, he had to develop a theme for Pennywise which included finding and creating music that could infect all the other melodies as there are several themes in the film but the Pennywise score is a very quiet and whispered childlike tune using very high strings.
 Wallfisch spoke of Pennywise's second theme, inspired by Skarsgård's portrayal, in which he used the old children's song "Oranges and Lemons", which had always disturbed him as a child: "We knew we wanted some kind of children's song to signify Pennywise's strange and demented inner monologue.
 I also very subtly use certain melodic fragments from it in other themes, for example the piano music that opens and closes the movie."
 Pennywise's first theme was inspired from a melody that composed during mid-1600.

 Wallfisch returned to score for the second part of the film, and most of the tracks were written by early-2019.
 For the sequel, he demanded a larger orchestra and choir as the score draws on both themes from the first film's soundtrack with "more scale and ambition" and new themes were created to reflect the scope of the film and character development after 27 years, since its predecessor.